 We have been celebrating here at terptree HQ.
 Victoria has been shortlisted as a Finalist for the Emerging SME category in London and the South of England.

-Griselda Togobo, MD of Forward Ladies said: “This has been a fantastic year for women; we continue to start, grow and run high profile successful companies.
-“Victoria said “It was a complete delight to hear that I have been shortlisted; considering that this year has attracted the highest number of entries ever received.
+Griselda Togobo, MD of Forward Ladies, said: “This has been a fantastic year for women; we continue to start, grow and run high-profile, successful companies.
+“Victoria said, “It was a complete delight to hear that I have been shortlisted, considering that this year has attracted the highest number of entries ever received.
 This is not just a win for terptree; but a win for the deaf community and the ability to further reach our mission of Changing the World for Deaf People.
-We are now able to use this as a springboard to educate and empower deaf and hearing people; to make a real impact on the everyday.”
+We are now able to use this as a springboard to educate and empower deaf and hearing people, to make a real impact on every day.”

 Victoria has been recognised for the second time this month.
-She has been awarded with the Entrepreneur of the Month Award, from the Entrepreneurs Circle.
+She has been awarded the Entrepreneur of the Month Award from the Entrepreneurs Circle.

-The regional final is on 16th September in London, and we will certainly be keeping our fingers crossed for Victoria!
+The regional final is on 16th September in London, and we will certainly keep our fingers crossed for Victoria!